pflagerd/draw2d/README.md

 diagrams and graphs.
 Draw2D touch makes it easy to create visual languages & tools of various kinds.

 The new source code home of my http://www.draw2d.org project.
-New *home* because I switch the license to MIT.
+New *home* because I switched the license to MIT.

 ## Documentation